justnonamenoname/lifeticle/readme.txt

 If the frames of the image and sound were separate, it would lead to flickering of both the image and the sound.
 But this appears as a violation of continuity.
 Smoothness in the passage of time occurs either by an instantaneous skip of time without qualia, or by a separate method.
 To remove information from a superposition, a collapse is required; in order for some qualia not to exist in the next second, collapse is a necessary condition.
-The first method of generating qualia generation does not solve this question.
+The first method of qualia generation does not solve this question.

 Reverse influence